 The Zulu communities strongly believe that intsingizi is a bird that has the power to bring down rain.
 When it appears the people of the community will expect heavy rains.

 Zulu hunters respected this bird and they would never kill it because it could rain non-stop.
 Especially if it was killed and thrown into the river.
 This instruction was also given to young hunters.

 The feathers of the intsingizi were respected and it was believed that if one throws it into the river it could rain for a week or more.
 It is a bird that hardly sits on green trees but instead it prefers dry trees.

 This is a bird that is famous for living next to the water (river).
 It would make its nest on a tree that is right next to the water.
 It is famous for using the water in the river of dam as it mirror.

 The extraordinary power that this bird possesses is the power to burn.
-It believed that if one abuses or even destroy’s hamerkop nest their home will burn down within one day.
-This has occurred many times and as a result thekwane is highly respected by Zulu hunters and fishermen.
+It believed that if one abuses or even destroys a hamerkop nest, their home will burn down within one day.
+This has occurred many times and as a result uthekwane is highly respected by Zulu hunters and fishermen.